 While you can control the interface with mouse, it is primarily designed to be controlled using keyboard.
-If you are not familliar with the Norton Commander concept there are few important things you need to learn:
+If you are not familiar with the Norton Commander concept, there are few important things that you need to learn:

 Check what you can do with the interface.

-By default file selection with keyboard works very different to what you may be used to from other Windows applications.
+By default, file selection with keyboard works differently to what you may be used to from other Windows applications.
 Some of the differences are:

 Insertbeside the selection moves the focus to the next file.
-So you may select five files in a row by pressing
+Hence, you may select five files in a row by pressing

 Insertkeys five times.

-This selection method gives an advanced ability of selection and focus to be different.
+This selection method provides an advanced ability of selection and focus to be different.

 You may wish to switch to standard Windows selection style.